 The Formative Power of Sound: In the late 18th century, German physicist Ernst Chladni demonstrated the organizing power of sound and vibration in a visually striking manner.
 He showed that when sand (or in this case salt) is scattered on metal plates, and a violin bow is drawn across them, the resulting vibrations cause the particles to move to the places where the plate is almost motionless, producing a variety of beautiful, regular, intricate patterns.
 Here is our 6th grade performing the experiment.

-Liberty Dupuis '13 (a junior at Smith) is doing a semester away at St. Andrew's College in Edinburgh, Scotland.
+Liberty Dupuis '13 (a junior at Smith) was away doing a semester away at University of St. Andrews in St. Andrews, Scotland.

 Lydia Ballantine '13 (a junior at Colorado College) is doing a semester away in Senegal